There are now 2 possible online modes for units:

 - Level 2 elective

-- Typically this unit is assessed in the following ways: (1) continuous assessment—attendance and participation; weekly listening exercises and tests; (2) major assignments—modern political history or culture assignment and presentation; and (3) examinations—an oral examination and a two-hour final examination.
+Indicative assessments in this unit are as follows: (1) continuous assessment—attendance and participation; weekly listening exercises and tests; (2) major assignments—modern political history or culture assignment and presentation; and (3) examinations—an oral examination and a two-hour final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)